p2pu/reports/_reports/2-school-of-ed/index.markdown

 author: Karen Fasimpaur
 date: 2011-03-18
 permalink: /school-of-ed/
+thumbnail: thumbnail-schoolofed.jpg
+thumbnail-contrib: Pic by Miss Alison Jean Cole, CC BY
-thumbnail: bgheader-schoolofed.jpg
+featured-image: bgheader-schoolofed.jpg
-thumbnail_contrib: Pic by Miss Alison Jean Cole, CC BY
+featured-image-contrib: Pic by Miss Alison Jean Cole, CC BY
 ---
 * This needs to pe right after the end of front matter of the template, since it is rendering the navigation.